In this explainer, we will learn how to find the inverse of a function by changing the subject of the formula.

 On the other hand, the codomain is (by definition) the whole of .
 If we tried to define an inverse function , then is not defined for any negative number in the domain, which means the inverse function cannot exist.
 In general, if the range is not equal to the codomain, then the inverse function cannot be defined everywhere.
 Thus, we require that an invertible function must also be surjective; That is, .
 Note that we could easily solve the problem in this case by choosing when we define the function, which would allow us to properly define an inverse.

 The above conditions (injective and surjective) are necessary prerequisites for a function to be invertible.
 As it turns out, if a function fulfils these conditions, then it must also be invertible.
 This is because, to invert a function, we just need to be able to relate every point in the domain to a unique point in the codomain.
 If we can do this for every point, then we can simply reverse the process to invert the function.
-Thus, we have the following definition of invertibility.
+Thus, we have the following theorem which tells us when a function is invertible.

-A function is called invertible if it is bijective (i.e., it is both injective and surjective), that is, if every input has one unique output and everything in the codomain can be related back to something in the domain.
+A function is invertible if and only if it is bijective (i.e., it is both injective and surjective), that is, if every input has one unique output and everything in the codomain can be related back to something in the domain.

 Let us test our understanding of the above requirements with the following example.